Es-Kiani/Hot-Singles/GUI Compound Effect Calculator/README.md

     Hello, Geeks! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">
 </h3>

+:star: Star me on GitHub — it motivates me a lot!

 Pythonic GUI Compound Effect Calculator for Calculating Compound Effect When You Are Trading in Forex || Crypto || Any Other Financial Markets... .